EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.prob2find_inr

-prob2find_inr function                                             AstroStat Description: Given a density (number per unit area), and a distance from a point, calculate the the probability to find an
+prob2find_inr function                                             AstroStat Description: Given a density (number per unit area), and a distance from a point, calculate the the probability to find an object within radius R from the point (assuming Poisson